wso2-attic/docs-ciam-cloud/en/docs/get-started/quickstart.md

 ## Step 1: Get started!

 WSO2 CIAM Cloud is a fully managed private cloud deployment.
-To get started, go to the [WSO2 CIAM Cloud website](https://wso2.com/ciam-suite/private-ciam-cloud/b2b-ciam/).
+To get started, go to the [WSO2 CIAM Cloud website](https://wso2.com/ciam-suite/private-ciam-cloud/b2b-ciam/) and follow the instructions.

 Once your account is created, you will receive an email with the following details to access the Management Console of your private CIAM Cloud instance: